coding610/KEL/README.md

 I might have to refine the method I do this input in the future.

-I have plans to make this a libary but that would take a lot off effort and time and im lazy so maybe.
+This is officially a libary but it cant yet be used as one.